AlexxIT/WebRTC/README.md

 url: 'rtsp://wowzaec2demo.streamlock.net/vod/mp4:BigBuckBunny_115k.mov'
 ```

+If you are using an iPhone - also read the **Why is WebRTC not working?**, because your phone does not support MSE technology.

 **Q. Error: Custom element doesn't exist: webrtc-camera.**

 A. Component automatically adds custom card `/webrtc/webrtc-camera.js` to your resources.

 Check if you install component in "Integrations" page.
 And try to clear your browser cache.
 Also, you can try to add this card to your resources manually.

+**Q. Why is WebRTC not working?**

+- Check the **I can't see video stream**
+- Check that you are on the same network as your Hass server
+- Check that you don't setup Hass server with forward only 8123 port (users with Virtual Machine or Docker installation or firewall), because WebRTC using random UDP ports for video streaming

+**Q. Exernal access with WebRTC doesn't work**

+A. WebRTC technology can't use your HTTP/HTTPS-access to Hass.
+It uses a random UDP port to connect.
+And it can handle access to stream even if you have [private IP-address](https://help.keenetic.com/hc/en-us/articles/213965789), but not in all cases.

+At each start of the streaming, a random UDP port is occupied.
+The port is released when the streaming ends.
+The data should theoretically be encrypted, but I haven't tested :)

+If your stream does not start with an external connection, you may be behind a [symmetric NAT](https://en.wikipedia.org/wiki/Network_address_translation#Symmetric_NAT).

+If you have [public IP-address](https://help.keenetic.com/hc/en-us/articles/213965789), you can:
+- go to "Configuration > Integrations > WebRTC Camera > Options" and select the list of ports as you like
+- you also need forward this port range on your router
+- it is recommended to use at least 10 ports per camera

+For more tech info read about [STUN](https://en.wikipedia.org/wiki/STUN) and [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching).

 ## Install